Pros and Cons of the Moosetreks Bikepacking Frame Bag

 During heavy rainstorms, the interior of the bag gets wet.
 It doesn’t get drenched but it does get wet enough that I wouldn’t want to store my electronics and other water-sensitive gear inside without extra protection.

 The best solution is to use a dry bag or simply a trash bag for an extra layer of waterproof.
-Another possible solution would be to seal the seams with a waterproof sealant like Gear Aid Seam Grip.
+Another possible solution would be to seal the seams with a waterproof sealant.

 This is one area where you are making a sacrifice when choosing a lower end frame bag such as the Moosetreks over a high-end alternative.
 Realistically, this bag probably won’t last as long.
 The material is thinner and cheaper.
 The zippers feel flimsier.
 The seems may not be quite as robust.